Yusuf-Software/Flight-Booking-System/README.md

 3. When the price and update is approved by the manager only then it should be available for the customer to buy.

+###  3-Airline Accountant

+1. Airline Accountant should be able to Manage and Track Transactions.
+2. Airline Accountant should be able to Deposit/Withdraw balance to agencies’ wallets.
+3. Block Agencies in case of too much debt.

+### 4-Airline Sales Person

+1. Can search for tickets as described in Customer Section.
+2. Hold tickets for a period of time, and then buy or cancel the PNR.
+3. See and Manage Agencies’ bookings.
+4. Extend hold duration for agencies’ bookings on request.

 ### 5- Agency Admin